cameronabrams/cfacv/README.md

 1. copy the cfacv/ directory wholesale under your home directory

+2. cd ~/cfacv ; mkdir lib bin (if you haven't already)

+3. cd src; make all

+That's it!

-2. in any run directory where you want to use cfacv, make sure the NAMD configuration file references the right path for cfacv_tclforces.tcl as being $env(HOME)/cfacv/tcl/cfacv_tclforces.tcl or equivalent.
+In any run directory where you want to use cfacv, make sure the NAMD configuration file references the right path for cfacv_tclforces.tcl as being $env(HOME)/cfacv/tcl/cfacv_tclforces.tcl or equivalent.